 - Missional Theology and the Missional Church

-Phase 3: Final Project (8 units).
-For details, see below.
+Phase 4: Doctoral Project (4 units).
+For additional details, see below.

-The students joins one of the six possible cohorts available:
+The students joins one of the cohorts currently available:

 - Christian Spirituality